 The psychological experiences that have been most dismissed in Western Culture are the states we deem ‘mental illness’, especially anxiety and depression, as well as the ecstatic and mystical states of primary religious experience.
 In both cases, we have systematically pathologized the sensations from deep within our own bodies and those from beyond ourselves, which are resultantly experienced as aberrant, painful, and meaningless suffering.
-When we reject these callings, not only do they fester and aggravate, but we equally deprive ourselves of the greatest source of psychic fulfillment.
+When we reject these callings, not only do they fester and aggravate, but we equally deprive ourselves of source of psychic fulfillment.

 The Heffter Research Institute promotes research of the highest scientific quality with the classic